Kozer2/DeltaV/Reading-02.md

-#Reading for 2 Day 1
+# Reading 2 for Day 1

 - The first thing you need to do is pick an editor that works best for what you need.
 Or one that you are most comfortable with.